 Richard has also given precious advice for indirect procurement optimization saying :

 “ The tail spend in indirect procurement is a big challenge.
-A precious piece of advice could be to look deeply at the spending from the biggest to the smallest tail and decide how far you can simply get it off our desk, for example how you move to self-service, technology, outsourcing, the creation of a dedicated team, etc. Whatever are the models that will be working for you, you don’t want your team tied up with day-to-day integrity of dealing with the small stuff, so get that gone.”
+A precious piece of advice could be to look deeply at the spending from the biggest to the smallest tail and decide how far you can simply get it off our desk, for example, how you move to self-service, technology, outsourcing, the creation of a dedicated team, etc. Whatever the models that will work for you, you don’t want your team tied up with day-to-day integrity of dealing with the small stuff, so get that gone.”

 As it might seem clear to procurement professionals, the procurement function needs to establish, follow and implement best practices to ensure that everyone in the organization not only understands the need for these changes but also understands how their actions create value and save costs for the company.